Last updated on November 19th, 2014 at 12:34 pm

 Follow @timothy_ozovehe on twitter.
 And For Quick Inquiries on Infos and Guidance on Unilag Admissions click HERE

-If you don't want to miss out on any update From Unilag Admission Guide Enter your email address below and hit the subscribe button beneath;
+If you don't want to miss out on any update From Unilag Admission Guide Enter your email address below and hit the subscribe button beneath; Its absolutely free!

 A confirmation link will be sent to your inbox or check your spam mails if it is not in your inbox, make sure you click the link to confirm your subscription.